PaddlePaddle/book/05.recommender_system/README.md

     return mov_combined_features
 ```

-Movie title, which is a sequence of words represented by an integer word index sequence, will be feed into a `sequence_conv_pool` layer, which will apply convolution and pooling on time dimension.
+Movie title, which is a sequence of words represented by an integer word index sequence, will be fed into a `sequence_conv_pool` layer, which will apply convolution and pooling on time dimension.
 Because pooling is done on time dimension, the output will be a fixed-length vector regardless the length of the input sequence.

-Finally, we can define a `inference_program` that use cosine similarity to calculate the similarity between user characteristics and movie features.
+Finally, we can define a `inference_program` that uses cosine similarity to calculate the similarity between user characteristics and movie features.

 ```python
 def inference_program():